siddiquesalman/flatnet/README.md

 Please run **main.py** to train from scratch

-Alternatively run the shell script **flatnet.sh** found in execs directory to run with desired arguments.
+Alternatively run the shell script **flatnet.sh** found in execs directory with desired arguments.

 **REGARDING INITIALIZATIONS**